shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 ## Cross-selling

-Cross-selling features product recommendations and interesting content to achieve an optimal shopping experience in the shop.
+Cross-selling adds product recommendations and interesting content to achieve an optimal shopping experience in the shop.

 ```sample http
 {